Gexi0619/oozh/content/arch/it-was-my-fault.md

 tags:
   -
   -
-thumbnail:
-description:
+description: A man persuades his girlfriend to wear -85D glasses over +30D contacts, pushing the limits of her eyesight.
 ---
 “Look Jimmy, I already increased my glasses prescription from the -20D I was wearing when I first met you at 16 all the way up to -40D over the past 10 years we have been together.
 But that’s it.
 I am not going to go any higher for you.
 I have reached my limit.
 And -85D glasses – you must be nuts!”
 Laura exclaimed angrily.

 “Honey, you don’t understand.
 I don’t want you to make your eyesight any worse.
 What I am suggesting is that you wear the -85D glasses over +30D contact lenses.
 I was able to find a pair on the internet that are brand new, and I am the winning bidder.
 They should be here any day now.
 And I have ordered a pair of +30D contacts in the same size that fit you when you were 18 and we didn’t want to let your parents know that you were trying to increase your prescription.”
 I replied.